DeflatedPickle/uwu/README.md

 ---

 ### Functions
-Functions should always have an attached docstring describing what it; does, returns and what the parameters do.
+Functions should always have an attached docstring describing what it; does, returns and what the parameters do -- but only if the source is open.
 The return type of functions should always be specified, and the parameter types should always be specified.
 If the language allows for it, resonable default values for parameters should be specified if the parameter is not crutial to the users choice.
 ```kotlin
 /**
  * Prints "Hello" followed by a given name.